nialov/fracture-analysis-kit-2d/README.rst

 Plugin Installation and Updating
 ---------------------------------

-Download the `Help Documentation`_ and follow the instructions there.
+See the `Help Documentation`_ and follow the instructions there.

 Sample Data
 -----------